 Teachertube.com, your Education Video Resource For College, High School, Middle School and Elementary School

-Since launching on March 6, 2007, our goal at TeacherTube has been to provide an online community for sharing instructional videos.
-We seek to fill a need for a more educationally focused, safe venue for teachers, schools, and home learners.
+Since launching on March 6, 2007, our goal at TeacherTube has been to provide an online community for sharing instructional and education videos for college students, high school students, middle school students and elementary school students.
+We seek to fill a need for a more educationally focused, safe venue for teachers, students, schools, and home learners.
 It is a site to provide anytime, anywhere professional development with teachers teaching teachers.
 It is also a site where teachers can post videos designed for students to view in order to learn a concept or skill.

 Most importantly, TeacherTube community members are a major part of the evolution of the site.
 Members are encouraged to not only upload educationally relevant videos but also to make constructive comments and use the rating system to show appreciation for videos of value to one as an educator or learner.
 Users also have the ability to preserve the integrity of the site by flagging inappropriate videos.
 TeacherTube staff review flagged sites and will remove any inappropriate posts.
 With more collegial commentary and discussion through messaging and responses, the quality of this resource will only increase.